-The solution to this only too common dilemma is to become an effective teacher who knows how to handle large classes and can make the most of the environment and provide the students with as many practice opportunities as they can.
+The best way to handle large classes is to make the most of the environment and provide the students with as many practice opportunities as you can.

 If you are teaching in an English-speaking country, the environment is and will almost always be your ally.
 Use it!
 Everything around students learning English in an English-speaking country will be an opportunity to expand their learning outside the classroom.